e280/sly/README.md

 <br/>

-## 🦝 OPS LOADING INDICATORS
+## 🦝 LOADING INDICATORS WITH OPS, PODS, AND LOADERS
 > ***TODO*** *implemented but not yet documented, lol*
-- `Pod` is a type for (loading/ready/error states)
+- `Pod` is a type for loading/ready/error states
+- `podium` is a tool with fns for working with pods
 - `Op` class wraps a pod signal and has some ergonomic fns
-- `loady` has various loading indicators for dealing with ops
+- `makeLoader(anims.bar2)` makes it easy to create a loader
+  - see the available `anims` on the testing page: https://sly.e280.org/
+  - a loader's job is to render an op, with a nice loading anim and error display view

 <br/>